donkirkby/donimoes/raw_rules/rules.md

     4|3 1|3 0|0
     ---
-    dice:(3,2)2,(3,4)1
+    dice:(1,1)3,(3,2)2,(3,4)1

 ### Play
-The game is played in rounds, and each round starts by adding a die to be the queen bee.
-Take one of the dice that's not on the board, and roll it until it matches one of the empty starting spaces.
-Place it on the starting space.

-The queen bee never moves during a round, and all the other bees have to bring their nectar back to her in one connected group.
+The die with the largest number is the queen bee, which never moves during the round.
+All the smaller bees have to bring their nectar back to her in one connected group.
 (Diagonal connections don't count.)

 The dice can only land on their own numbers.
 They can move between numbers in two ways: